Softcorp-Industries/hobo_hub/src/blog/freddiesblogs/2022-10-23-mission-ftf.md

 </p>
 <img src="/assets/icons/icons8-jacket-48.png" width="50px" />
 <p>
 Sally is one of most generous people you will ever meet.
-Sally can help you find Clothing, Furniture, Household items, Transportation or finding the latest thrift items.
+Sally can help you find Clothing, Furniture, Household items or Transportation.
 </p>
 <br>
 <p class="subHeader">